Don’t sink your finances — consider these factors before getting a boat loan

 1. Your credit

-Be sure to check your credit score and credit report to see where you stand.
+Be sure to check your credit score and review credit reports to see where you stand.
 You can request a free copy of your credit report from all three major bureaus by visiting AnnualCreditReport.com.
-These reports show you where you stand with creditors and if you need to build your credit before applying for a loan.

 2. Your budget

-As with any big purchase, ensuring that your future boat loan payment fits your monthly budget is important.
+As with any big purchase, ensuring that your future boat loan payment fits into your monthly budget is important.
 Take the time to inventory your debts, minimum payment dues and other financial obligations to understand how much boat you can afford.

-3. The type of loan you’ll need
+4. The type of loan you’ll need

 If your credit needs work, a secured loan may be the better option.
 Secured loans tend to be easier to qualify for and offer lower interest rates than unsecured loans.
 However, if you default on the loan, you could lose the boat or any other asset that was used as collateral.